wildfly-extras/wildfly-camel-book/cloud/openshift.md

 Hello Kermit
 ```

+[TODO] remove publicIP limitation

+> <small>We are waiting for publicIP support in Kubernetes to show up in OpenShift.
+Then we can access the REST endpoint and the admin console on a public IP</small>

 ## Domain Setup

 Running multiple servers in a cloud environment is all the more useful when these servers can also be managed.
 In the [previous example](openshift-standalone.md) we had three servers that each exposed an HTTP service reachable through a Kubernetes [Service](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/services.md).
 The management interface of these servers were not exposed.
 It would be virtually impossible to adjust configurations for these individual servers or the whole set.
 As a minimum we would like to monitor the health state of these servers so that we can possibly replace containers if needed.